Law Office of Mary K. Neal

 Do you lack the legal status you need to live, work and thrive in the U.S.?
 Are you wondering if and how your loved ones can legally come to the U.S?
 The Law Office of Mary K. Neal is available today to assist with such legal matters as permanent residency, citizenship, family-based sponsorships, visas, and more.
 Contact the office for a consultation to find out if there are legal steps you may be able to take now to call this country home for you and your family members.

-Ms. Neal also accepts cases related to criminal records, guardianship, and advanced directives including wills and Powers of Attorney.
+Ms. Neal also accepts certain cases related to criminal records, short-term guardianship and Powers of Attorney.

 Contact her today to set up an appointment.
 Evening and weekend appointments available by request.
 Regular office hours 9:00 am - 5:00 pm, Monday - Friday